Institutional Review Board

 Recruitment for Research Studies:

-This study is about using ACT exercises in values and defusion as an intervention for psychological flexibility and ideological bias.
+This study is about the experiences Black women in positions of influence have when mentoring other Black women.
 If interested in participating, please see here for more information.

-This study is about how aligned participants opinion are with current mandatory registration periods in relation to sex offenders of various ages, genders, and offenses.
+This study is about understanding how smartphone use and family relationships may be related among American college students.
 If interested in participating, please see here for more information.

-This study is about examining therapist preferences of Cognitive Behavioral Therapy (CBT) techniques used to work with anger.
+This study is about analyzing the effects of shaping procedures on increasing the functional scripts that a child with autism is using.
 If interested in participating, please see here for more information.

-This study is about mental health professionals’ understanding of the duty to protect/Tarasoff and how they understand sharing information.
+This study is about understanding the underlying factors contributing to negative employee perceptions of Human Resources in addressing and resolving reports of workplace bullying or harassment.
 If interested in participating, please see here for more information.

-This study is about clinicians’ views on the relationship between Fentanyl use and gang involvement.
+This study is about the effectiveness of a Behavioral Skills Training (BST) intervention designed to teach therapeutic relationship-building skills to ABA professionals.
 If interested in participating, please see here for more information.

-This study is about exploring how social media use relates to cyberbullying, body dysmorphia, anxiety, and depression in female college students, with the goal of informing targeted mental health interventions and support strategies for this population.
+This study is about exploring how the intersection of race and gender shapes the leadership development experiences of Black women who own mental health group private practices.
 If interested in participating, please see here for more information.

-This study is about examining the relationship between healthcare workers’ sexual knowledge, attitudes, and their willingness to provide sex education to patients with intellectual disabilities.
+This study is about reducing problematic social media use through the usage of visual analysis and public posting.
 If interested in participating, please see here for more information.

-This study is about how personality and gender role traits contribute to the development of eating patterns and body image among gay men.
+This study is about how work values and attitudes towards artificial intelligence predict hiring managers’ decisions to use AI for talent selection assessments and decisions.
 If interested in participating, please see here for more information.

-This study is about understanding the impact of toxic leadership on employees and why this behavior goes unaddressed.
+This study is about the effects of behavioral skills training (BST) on the quality and timely completion of clinical session notes within the applied behavior analysis (ABA) service delivery sector for children diagnosed with autism spectrum disorder (ASD).
 If interested in participating, please see here for more information.

 Contact Us